Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 ```

 <i>NOTE: not all configuration options of an Adapter Set are exposed by the file suggested above.
-You can easily expand your configurations using the generic template, `DOCS-SDKs/sdk_adapter_java_inprocess/doc/adapter_conf_template/adapters.xml`, as a reference.</i>
+You can easily expand your configurations using the generic template, see the [Java In-Process Adapter Interface Project](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#configuration) for details.</i>

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps: